 I grew up surrounded by creativity.
 My mother was an art student in college.
 My stepfather was a photographer with photos in National Geographic, and my grandmother wrote poetry in journals and on scraps of paper.
 This isn’t the only reason the expressive modalities are dear to me.
 They have served as vehicles for expression of a deep inner voice that speaks truth and allowed me to heal grief, loss, separation, and transitions, as well as to express great joy and love.

 Over the years, I have worked with expressive arts in my personal process as well as expressive medium of beauty and enjoyment.
 Living in New York for part of my life, I had the opportunity to work with musicians, artist, poets and dancers to create original dance/poetry/music pieces for university, street fair and spiritual gatherings.
-I explored and enjoyed venues of movement from Authentic, African, Native American, Scottish Highland, American and Latin Ballroom, Modern, Jazz, Ballet.
+I explored and enjoyed venues of movement from Authentic, African, Native American, Scottish Highland, American and Latin Ballroom, Modern, Jazz, and ballet.
 I had my own dance troupe and worked with groups to enhance connection to creativity through movement.
 This was pure creativity and life in motion!

 My artwork, photography and poetry have always drawn on a connection to spirit and nature as a way to re-energize and center myself.
 I processed major loss of many important people in my life in a short interval of time.
 As this happened, I dove more deeply to ground and heal.
 This was done through immersion in Family Constellations along with A Course in Miracles.
 As the life-spirit journey would have it, I studied expressive therapies through studying with Natalie Rogers, daughter of Carl Rogers, at the Person-Centered Expressive Institute.
-This process included all of the expressive modalities to expand compassionate and empathic coherence.
+This process included all the expressive modalities to expand compassionate and empathic coherence.
 The beauty of the work is that it can be done with an international community where the language is art, dance, drama, sound, music, etc. It changed my life!